University Academic Advising Committee (UAAC)

-The University Academic Advising Committee serves as a voice for Academic Advisers to the university community including the Office of the Senior Vice President and Provost and relevant university committees and offices, on issues related to the student academic experience and the needs of academic advisers.
-The Committee includes both faculty and professional advisers.
-The Committee achieves its mission through the following committee charge.
+The University Academic Advising Committee serves as a voice for academic advisors to the university community including the Office of the Senior Vice President and Provost and relevant university committees and offices, on issues related to the student academic experience and the needs of academic advisors.
+The Committee includes both faculty and professional advisors.
+The Committee achieves its mission through the following committee charge:

-- Provide and promote professional development opportunities for advisers
+- Provide and promote professional development opportunities for advisors

 - Represent the concerns and issues of academic advising to administration and others as appropriate

-- Conduct institutional assessments of advising including both adviser and student input
+- Conduct institutional assessments of advising including both advisor and student input

-Activity: The University Academic Advising Committee meets once a month throughout the academic year.
-Meetings are open to all advisers at ISU.
+The University Academic Advising Committee meets once a month throughout the academic year.
+Meetings are open to all advisors at Iowa State.

-Canvas: UAAC has created a centralized site for information sharing and updates on the University’s CANVAS platform.
-The site contains UAAC meeting agendas/minutes as well as adviser training materials, and recorded training webinars.
+UAAC has created a centralized site for information sharing and updates on the university’s CANVAS platform.
+The site contains UAAC meeting agendas/minutes, as well as advisor training materials, and recorded training webinars.